eablokker/nova-tabs-sidebar/README.md

 ## Features

-- Sort by tab bar order, file kind, or alphabetically
+- Sort by tab bar order, file type, or alphabetically
 - Sort by custom order using up/down buttons and context menu
 - Custom sort order is saved in project config
 - Group by type, based on syntax